 It’s Thanksgiving week!
 And while I am thankful for some extra one on one time with my boys away from work, I’m also looking for some fun things to do with them.
 Because let’s get real…and entire week off of school is a looooooong time for ALL of us.
 Looking for ways to keep busy this week as well?
-Here are some fun things to do during the Thanksgiving break in Chicago.
+Here are suggestions of What to Do Over Thanksgiving Break in Chicago.

 We are so incredibly lucky to have world class museums at our fingertips.
 But here’s the thing…tourists know this too, and if they are in town for Thanksgiving, they will be headed towards our wonderful museums as well.
 That’s why I leave MSI and the Shedd for other times and instead visit the off the beaten path museums like the Chicago History Museum and the Swedish American Museum.
 Both are great spots for learners of all ages.
 And if you do want to visit some of our popular museums, be sure to visit right when they open because the line that snakes out of the aquarium is pretty darn awful, especially on blustery Chicago days.

 This weekend we got our first taste of winter…and I’m not gonna lie…I did NOT like it.
 But my kids?
 They didn’t even notice the drop in temperature.
 So I’m going to bundle all of us up, grab a great cup of coffee, and head to one of our favorite parks to not only tire out my boys, but also get some fresh air during what will undoubtedly be a stressful week (I’m hosting 15 people for dinner—eek!).
 And if you want to work up a sweat to make room for Thursday’s big feast, check out one of these great hiking trails.
 Rather stay indoors?
 Then check out these beautiful conservatories and stay warm!